Mohammad Reza Pahlavi: Image and self-image in the 1970s

 Courtiers at the Imperial court were devoted to stroking the Shah's ego, competing to be the most sycophantic, with Mohammad Reza being regularly assured he was a greater leader than his much admired General de Gaulle, that democracy was doomed, and that based on Rockefeller's speech, that the American people wanted Mohammad Reza to be their leader, as well as doing such a great job as Shah of Iran.
-According to historian Abbas Milani, all of this praise boosted Mohammad Reza's ego, and he went from being a merely narcissistic man to a megalomaniac, believing himself a man chosen by Allah Himself to transform Iran and create the "Great Civilisation."
+According to historian Abbas Milani, all of this praise boosted Mohammad Reza's ego, and he went from being a merely narcissistic man to a megalomaniac, believing himself a man chosen by Allah Himself to transform Iran and create the "Great Civilisation".
 When one of the Shah's courtiers suggested launching a campaign to award him the Nobel Peace Prize, he wrote on the margin: "If they beg us, we might accept.
 They give the Nobel to kaka siah ["any black face"] these days.
 Why should we belittle ourselves with this?"
-Befitting all this attention and praise, Mohammad Reza started to make increasingly outlandish claims for the "Great Civilisation", telling the Italian journalist Oriana Fallaci in a 1973 interview with L'Europeo:Halfway measures, compromises, are unfeasible.
-In other words, either one is a revolutionary or one demands law and order.
-One can't be a revolutionary with law and order.
-And even less with tolerance ... when Castro came to power, he killed at least 10,000 people ... in a sense, he was really capable, because he's still in power.
-So am I, however!
-And I intend to stay there, and to demonstrate that one can achieve a great many things by the use of force, show even that your old socialism is finished.
-Old, obsolete, finished ...
-I achieve more than the Swedes ...
-Huh!
-Swedish socialism!
-It didn't even nationalize forests and water.
-But I have ... my White Revolution ... is a new original kind of socialism and ... believe me, in Iran we're far more advanced than you and we really have nothing to learn from you.
+Befitting all this attention and praise, Mohammad Reza started to make increasingly outlandish claims for the "Great Civilisation", telling the Italian journalist Oriana Fallaci in a 1973 interview with L'Europeo:

 In an interview with Der Spiegel published on 3 February 1974, Mohammad Reza declared: "I would like you to know that in our case, our actions are not just to take vengeance on the West.
 As I said, we are going to be a member of your club".
-In a press conference on 31 March 1974, Mohammad Reza predicted what Iran would be like in 1984, saying:In the cities, electric cars would replace the gas engines and mass transportation systems would be switched to electricity, monorail over the ground or electric buses.
-And, furthermore, in the great era of civilization that lies ahead of our people, there will be least two or three holidays a week.
+In a press conference on 31 March 1974, Mohammad Reza predicted what Iran would be like in 1984, saying:

 In 1976, Mohammad Reza told the Egyptian journalist Mohamed Hassanein Heikal in an interview: "I want the standard of living in Iran in ten years' time to be exactly on a level with that in Europe today.
 In twenty years' time we shall be ahead of the United States".